-- Dishing Out Dirt: Her specialty seem connected to the use of sand.
+- Dishing Out Dirt: Her specialty after being inspired when they fought a dragon seem connected to the use of sand.
 She is shown often using sand to create fluffy beds that can be used to rest and stop falls, while also using sand to create cages to contain enemies.

 - Genki Girl: An extremely upbeat, loving girl that tries to help everyone she knows and keep the mood high.

 - Girlish Pigtails: Tetia wears part of her hair pulled into bunches on the side of her head.
 This emphasizes her youthful exuberance and bubbly personality.

 - Good Feels Good: She loves being thanked for being nice to others, so as soon as Coco thanks her for help when they meet, Tetia thanks for her thanks since it feels great to be thanked for a nice action.